 Inspired by a refusal to be silent, and a history of being ignored, 5 learning disabled artists take us on a wondrous adventure underground.

 A goddess, a baby, a bird, an eater and an escapist guide us through a maze-like institution, growling to be heard, and waiting for the revolution that is forever promised.

 As they tear back the walls to their lives, past and present spin together in a powerful expression of what it feels like to have a learning disability in today's world.

 Over two years, MADHOUSE re:exit has built on the legacy of Mabel Cooper, a resident of a long-stay hospital for people with learning disabilities, who pressed the button that blew up one of the last of these institutions in the UK.
-Now, award winning theatre company Access All Areas returns with a fantastical, disruptive, immersive experience that explores what this history means to people with learning disabilities today.
+Now, award winning theatre company Access All Areas returns with a fantastical, disruptive, immersive experience that explores what this history means today.